NCEAS-Data-Skills/advancedR/meeting_notes/2024-08-15_meeting_notes.md

 - discuss potential output products (revisit ones from first meeting, talk about any new ideas)

+    - Rachel can show demo of the `glossary` extension

 ## Notes

 ### Products

 - create a glossary of key terms from each chapter? potentially use this [extension](https://github.com/andrewpbray/glossary)

+    - we can create distinct classes for different types of notes (e.g. definitions, key concepts, key functions) and then create different "glossaries" for each type of note we want to track

+    - we can modify the `contributions.md` file with guidelines for how to add to the glossary